Databases are excellent sources of good quality information. Below are a range of databases relevant to Languages and Linguistics.

 - ProQuest Dissertations & Theses: search for dissertations and theses from across the world.
 [Senate House Library]

-- The Times Digital Archive: 1785-2011 (and rolling) provides access to a library of back issues of the newspaper online plus searchable images from the microfilm collection of The Times.
-(London)
+- The Times Digital Archive: 1785-2011 (and rolling) provides access to a library of back issues online plus searchable images from the microfilm collection of The Times.

-The databases listed above are only a small part of the database collections at QMUL and Senate House Libraries.
-You can find the full list of databases available at QMUL via the Library's A-Z List of Electronic Journals and Databases.
+The databases listed above are only a small part of the database collections at Queen Queen Mary and Senate House Libraries.
+You can find the full list of databases available at Queen Mary via the Library's A-Z List of Electronic Journals and Databases.
 If the topic you are studying crosses a number of different subject areas, you may find it helpful to check the other Library Subject Guide pages for useful resources, contacts and information.